metosfc/ncdfchecker/CONFIG_FORMAT.md

 depending on what that variable is e.g. tas with a leadtime of 6.0 while tauv has a leadtime of 24.

+To indicate that a particular field is output in monthly or yearly intervals, then "month" or "year" must be specified in the "required_intervals" entry:

+**Example**: "sos" : { "required_intervals" : { "leadtime" : "month" } }

 ## required_min_max

 Use this to specify the expected minimum and maximum values.
 This is an